Vendor vulnerabilities: Understanding third-party risk management

 Third-party risk refers to the potential disruptions, losses, and security vulnerabilities that arise from outsourcing business operations to external entities.
 These entities include vendors, service providers, or suppliers that have access to your data, systems, or processes.

 Data responsibility represents one such third-party risk: When your company shares data with third parties, you retain responsibility for its security.
-If a vendor experiences a data breach that exposes a company’s data, that company must comply with government and state law, and potentially face repercussions under industry regulations.
+If a vendor experiences a data breach that exposes a company’s data, that company may be liable and face consequences, including notification requirements, legal and financial penalties, operational disruption, reputational damage, and costs for investigation and mitigation.

 It’s important to note that cybersecurity risk associated with third parties isn’t limited to your vendors.
 Secondary entities – vendors your primary vendor relies on (i.e., 4th and 5th parties) – also present risk.
 If one of those secondary entities suffers a security breach, it could unexpectedly introduce risk into your environment.